top of page

 Maier Foundation Performance Hall photo personal collection

-Whether traveling with your family, significant other/friend or alone, you want to check out the Clay Center.
-The Juliet Art Museum has permanent and traveling exhibits, workshops, and classes here.
-In addition, the Avampato Discovery Museum keeps young minds engaged with hands-on exhibits.
-The Center also houses the Caperton Planetarium and Theater and the Maier Foundation Performance Hall, home of the West Virginia Orchestra and other performances.
+Swing by the Clay Center, where you'll find the Juliet Art Museum, featuring permanent and traveling exhibits, as well as workshops and classes.
+Additionally, there's the Avampato Discovery Museum that keeps young minds engaged with its hands-on exhibits.
+The Center also houses the Caperton Planetarium and Theater, as well as the Maier Foundation Performance Hall, which is home to the West Virginia Symphony Orchestra and other performances.

 Holl's Swiss Chocolate at Capitol Market photo personal collection